Using Invalid Instruments on Purpose: Focused Moment Selection and Averaging for GMM: The Focused Moment Selection Criterion

 \end{thm} It follows that $\widehat{\tau}^2 - \widehat{\sigma}_\epsilon^2\widehat{\sigma}_x^2 \left(\widehat{\sigma}_v^2/\widehat{\gamma}^2\right)$ is an asymptotically unbiased estimator of $\tau^2$ and hence, substituting into the AMSE inequality from above and rearranging, the FMSC instructs us to choose OLS whenever $\widehat{T}_{FMSC} = \widehat{\tau}^2/\widehat{V} < 2$ where $\widehat{V} = \widehat{\sigma}_v^2 \widehat{\sigma}_\epsilon^2 \widehat{\sigma}_x^2/\widehat{\gamma}^2$.
 The quantity $\widehat{T}_{FMSC}$ looks very much like a test statistic and indeed it can be viewed as such.
 By Theorem \ref{thm:tauOLSvsIV} and the continuous mapping theorem, $\widehat{T}_{FMSC} \rightarrow_d \chi^2(1)$.
 Thus, the FMSC can be viewed as a test of the null hypothesis $H_0\colon \tau = 0$ against the two-sided alternative with a critical value of $2$.
 This corresponds to a significance level of $\alpha \approx 0.16$.
 But how does this novel ``test'' compare to something more familiar, say the Durbin-Hausman-Wu (DHW) test?
 It turns out that in this particular example, although not in general, the FMSC is \emph{numerically equivalent} to using OLS unless the DHW test rejects at the 16\% level. \begin{thm} Under the conditions of Theorem \ref{thm:OLSvsIV}, FMSC selection between the OLS and TSLS estimators is equivalent to a Durbin-Hausman-Wu pre-test with a critical value of $2$. \end{thm} The equivalence between FMSC selection and a DHW test in this example is helpful for two reasons.
 First, it provides a novel justification for the use of the DHW test to select between OLS and TSLS.
 So long as it is carried out with $\alpha \approx 16\%$, the DHW test is equivalent to selecting the estimator that minimizes an asymptotically unbiased estimator of AMSE.
 Note that this significance level differs from the more usual values of 5\% or 10\% in that it leads us to select TSLS \emph{more often}: OLS should indeed be given the benefit of the doubt, but not by so wide a margin as traditional practice suggests.
-Second, this equivalence shows that the FMSC can be viewed as an \emph{extension} of the idea behind the familiar DHW test to more general GMM environments.
+Second, this equivalence shows that the FMSC can be viewed as an \emph{extension} of the idea behind the familiar DHW test to more general GMM environments.\footnote{Note that the FMSC in this example, characterized in Theorem \ref{thm:DHW}, chooses between OLS and IV to minimize estimator AMSE.
+If one wishes to carry out inference post-selection one must contend with the size distortions of the familiar ``textbook'' confidence interval procedure, as pointed out by \cite{Guggenberger2010}.
+I discuss this point extensively below in Section \ref{sec:avg} ans propose possible remedies.}